*Updated for August 1, 2022*

 I kept my kids’ RESP at TD Direct, and since that portfolio is invested in TD e-Series funds I don’t pay any trading fees or commissions.

-I had to open a LIRA this year after leaving my public sector job and receiving the commuted value of my pension.
+I had to open a LIRA in 2020 after leaving my public sector job and receiving the commuted value of my pension.
 I opened the LIRA at TD for simplicity.
 The trading fees made no difference since I invested the entire amount into VEQT and don’t plan to make any changes (and you cannot contribute to a LIRA).

 I’m a big fan of Questrade and what they’ve done for self-directed investors over the past 20+ years.
 I wanted to try out the platform for myself and had the opportunity to do so when I decided to open a Corporate Investment Account.